Delahaye: Licensing and collaborations

 German manufacturer Protos began licensed production of Delahaye models in 1907, while in 1909, H. M. Hobson began importing Delahaye vehicles to Britain.
 US manufacturer White pirated the Delahaye design; the First World War interrupted efforts to recover damages.
 By the end of the war, Delahaye's major income was from manufacturing trucks.

 Following the war, Delahaye attempted, in 1927, to increase profits by adopting a modest form of assembly-line production, in a tripartite agreement with FAR Tractor Company and Chenard & Walcker automakers, and Rosengart, an entry-level manufacturer of small family cars.
 However, the range of vehicles undertaken to produce was excessively extensive, too diverse, and totally devoid of practical standardization.
 The collaboration did not last long as shrinking sales volume threatened the company's survival.
-By 1931, the triumverate had disintegrated.
+By 1931, the triumvirate had disintegrated.
 It has been alleged that Weiffenbach met with his friend and competitor Ettore Bugatti, to seek his opinion on turning Delahaye around.
 In 1932, Desmarais's widow and majority shareholder, Madame Leon Desmarais, instructed Weiffenbach to develop a new, higher quality, and considerably sportier automotive-chassis line, with an appealingly distinctive appearance, improved horsepower, better handling, and a higher price-point.
 Delahaye was repositioned to appeal to a wealthier, younger, more sporting oriented customer base.
 Varlet was instructed to establish both the new drawing office, and the racing department, neither of which Delahaye ever had before.
 Weiffenbach hired Jean François, as Varlet's assistant, and the company's designer and chief engineer.
 Delahaye had escaped near disaster, to arise with virtually immediate success, in the new Type 134, followed almost immediately by the International speed record setting Type 138, and then the model that made Delahaye deservedly famous: the Type 135.

 Return to racing

-In 1934, Delahaye set eighteen class records at Montlhéry, in a specially-prepared, stripped and streamlined 18 Sport.
+In 1934, Delahaye set eighteen class records at Montlhéry, in a specially prepared, stripped and streamlined 18 Sport.
 The company also introduced the 134N, a 12cv car with a 2.15-litre four-cylinder engine, and the 18cv Type 138, powered by a 3.2-litre six-cylinder engine – both developed from their successful truck engines.
 In 1935, success in the Alpine Trial led to the introduction of the sporting Type 135 "Coupe des Alpes".
 By the end of 1935, Delahaye had won eighteen minor French sports car events and a number of hill-climbs, and came fifth at Le Mans.
 In 1936, Delahaye ran four 160 hp cars (based on the Type 135) in the Ulster TT, placing second to Bugatti, and entered four at the Belgian 24 Hours, finishing 2-3-4-5 behind an Alfa Romeo.
 Delahaye was able to leverage their racing success to acquire automaker Delage in 1935.

 American heiress Lucy O'Reilly Schell paid the developmental costs for short "Competition Court" 2.70-metre-wheelbase Type 135 cars for rallying and racing.
 She purchased 12 of these, reserving half for her Ecurie Bleue amateur racing team.